Program Requirements

 • In addition to the 36 units, students must complete a four-semester sequence of courses in one modern language appropriate to their concentration.

-These requirements may be fulfilled only with college-level course work undertaken during a student's undergraduate enrollment.
-Courses must be taken for a grade, and a student must receive a grade of C+ or higher in all courses.
+These requirements may be fulfilled only with college-level coursework undertaken during a student's undergraduate enrollment.
+Courses must be taken for a grade, and a student must receive a grade of C+ or higher in all courses, including courses for the language requirement and study abroad courses.

 This concentration requires 36 units of coursework: